monaroo/beta_curriculum/README.md

 ### Could not compile dependency :aws_signature

-When installing Livebook `mix escript.install github livebook-dev/livebook` you may see the following error.
+When installing Livebook as an Escript, you may see the following error.

 ```
 ** (Mix) Could not compile dependency :aws_signature, "/home/user/.mix/rebar3 bare compile --paths /tmp/mix-local-installer-fetcher-Ao9gNA/deps/new package/_build/prod/lib/*/ebin" command failed.
 Errors may have been logged above.
 You can recompile this dependency with "mix deps.compile aws_signature", update it with "mix deps.update aws_signature" or clean it with "mix deps.clean aws_signature"